10 activities to do over winter break

 Winter break can be long and you might need some boredom busters.
 There’s enough spending going on, don’t you think?

 2) Go to Yew Dell Gardens, it’s free during their winter hours.
 Who cares if it’s cold!?
-Bundle up and then afterwards, grade some hot chocolate to warm up!
+Bundle up and then afterwards, grab some hot chocolate to warm up!
 The good thing about it being free is you can see as much or as little as you want.
 While in Crestwood, Maples Park is also nice to explore.
-Closed Christmas Eve through New Year’s Day.
+Closed December 23rd-January 2nd.

 5) Kick off the new year with being active.
 Go for a hike.
 Hiking isn’t just for the warmer months!
 We have continued to hit the trails even as it gets colder.
 Some tips are to dress in layers because you think you want to bundle up and then you get moving and get hot.
 And, wear old shoes because some of the trails stay muddier longer this time of year.
 Here’s a list of great hiking spots.

 6) Check out Whet Your Palette for daily paint classes, drop-in painting sessions, private events, and more!
 If you haven’t thought of a gift for a grandparent or someone else special, perhaps you or the kids can make something.